truenas/documentation/content/SCALE/SCALETutorials/Apps/MinIOClustersSCALE/MinIOClustering.md

 After completing the installation and starting MinIO, enable the share service.

 If the dataset for the MinIO share has the same path as the MinIO application, disable host path validation before starting MinIO.
-To use host path validation set up a new dataset for the application with a completely different path.
+To use host path validation, set up a new dataset for the application with a completely different path.
 For example, for the share */pool/shares/minio* and for the application */pool/apps/minio*.

 ### Configuring MinIO Using Install
 {{< hint ok >}}